cambridgehackers/connectal/doc/library/source/makefile.connectal.rst

 .. make:var:: CONNECTALFLAGS

-   Flags to pass to makefilegen.py
+   Flags to pass to makefilegen.py.
+See :ref:`_invocation_makefilegen.py` for its options.

 .. make:var:: V